metametadata/cljs-elmish-examples/README.md

 ```

 * no addresses; communication is performed by calling explicit (dispatch) function
-* *random-gif-list* uses Specter to update the nested model; compare it to more verbose "vanilla" updates in *counter-list*
 * hot-reloading for free, thanks to Figwheel
 * it's possible to manually dispatch signals and actions via Figwheel REPL and immediately see results in a browser: